 Before there was an actual nation of Israel, before the Hebrew tribes even reached Canaan to create their state, even before there were actually Hebrew kings or queens in Israel, Moses, the designated spokesperson for the Hebrew’s new God, YHWH, and “commander” of the escape from Egypt, ran into trouble over his wives.
 I will discuss why in my next post but the story of how Moses got his first wife sets the stage for the role played by queens, princesses and the daughters of kings throughout the entire span of the nation of Israel…

 It was the custom in ancient Middle Eastern nations to settle disputes between two warring factions by the commander/king of one side marrying the daughter of the king/commander of the other side.
-Flavius Josephus included in his histories of the Jews several examples of how the alliances worked.
-The Old Testament/Torah Moses got the Hebrews released from slavery in Egypt, but according to Josephus’ story, before that he was a military commander for the Egyptians.
+Flavius Josephus included in his histories of the Jews several examples of how the marriage alliances worked.
+In the Old Testament/Torah, Moses got the Hebrews released from slavery in Egypt.
+But according to a story Josephus’ tells, before Moses “set the people free” he was a military commander for the Egyptians.
 Exactly where Josephus got the story, I don’t know.
 He had access to documents and lore that does not appear in the Old Testament or Torah.
 While Josephus does sometimes name his source, he was writing many centuries before “footnotes.”
 In this story Moses was leading Egypt’s war against the Ethiopians and was about to lay siege to their royal city, Saba, when a lucky “accident” happened:

 Tharbis was the daughter of the king of the Ethiopians: she happened to see Moses as he led the army near the walls and fought with great courage…and believing him to be the author of the Egyptians’ success, she fell deeply in love with him, and…sent to him the most faithful of all her servants to discourse with him about their marriage.
 He thereupon accepted the offer, on condition she would procure the delivering up of the city; and gave her the assurance of an oath to take her as his wife; and that when he had once taken possession of the city, he would not break his oath to her.
 No sooner was the agreement made, but it took effect immediately; and when Moses had cut off the Ethiopians, he gave thanks to God, and consummated his marriage, and led the Egyptians back to their own land.
 Antiquities of the Jews II.X.2